 Because of the different ways that ED can be caused, there are a number of health conditions that are associated with it.

-For example, blood flow can be impacted by issues like blood vessel and heart conditions, high cholesterol and atherosclerosis.
-And nerve issues can result from conditions like diabetes, Parkinson’s disease, multiple sclerosis and some treatments for pelvic cancers.
+For example, blood flow can be impacted by issues like blood vessel and heart conditions, high cholesterol, high blood pressure and atherosclerosis (clogged blood vessels).
+And nerve issues can result from conditions like diabetes, Parkinson’s disease and multiple sclerosis.
+Sleep disorders like sleep apnea can affect hormone levels and energy levels, thereby contributing to ED.

 Other health conditions that can contribute to ED include: